jenkinsci/atlassian-bitbucket-server-integration-plugin/readme.md

 ### 3.6.0
 - Update minimum Jenkins version to **2.401.3**
+- Upgrading from 3.5.0 may cause 'branchName' to appear as old data.
+This field has been changed to 'refName'.

 ### 3.5.0
 - The minimum version of Jenkins changed to be **2.401.1**